Karpathy's LLM Wiki Points in the Right Direction — But It's Still Stuck on Your Laptop

-The human-driven bottleneck.
-In Karpathy's workflow, you must explicitly "ingest" sources and "query" the wiki.
-The LLM acts only when prompted.
-KnowMine's MCP tools allow AI agents to proactively save knowledge during conversations — a pattern we call "conversational knowledge capture."
-You're discussing a topic with Claude, and it stores the insight for you without breaking the flow.
+Third wall: human-driven.
+In Karpathy's flow you explicitly "ingest" sources and "query" the wiki.
+The LLM only moves when prompted.
+KnowMine's MCP tools let an AI agent proactively save knowledge mid-conversation.
+We call this "conversational knowledge capture": you're talking through a problem with Claude, and it stores the insight for you without breaking the thread.

-| Layer | Karpathy's Approach | KnowMine |
+| Layer | Karpathy | KnowMine |

 |---|---|---|

-| Raw Sources | Local files in raw/ directory | Any content via MCP add_knowledge tool — text, URLs, voice transcriptions |
+| Raw sources | Local raw/ directory | Any content via the MCP add_knowledge tool: text, URLs, voice transcripts |

-| Knowledge Base | LLM-written Markdown files | pgvector-indexed entries with auto-tags, auto-folders, semantic embeddings |
+| Knowledge base | Markdown files written by the LLM | pgvector-indexed entries with auto-tags, auto-folders, auto-embeddings |

-| Schema / Rules | CLAUDE.md / AGENTS.md | SOUL profile (AI-generated user model) + folder presets |
+| Rules / schema | CLAUDE.md / AGENTS.md | SOUL profile (AI-written user model) + folder presets |

 Tool: add_knowledge